Underwire bra: 21st century patents

 In 2002, S & S Industries obtained a patent for an underwire design that includes a spring-loaded plastic cushion tip on one or both ends.
 The spring is designed to keep the wire from poking through the bra.
 In 2008, Scott Dutton of Wales invented the "Bra Angel", a simple device to repair a bra when the underwire pops out of its channel.
 It is a barbed plastic cap that fits onto the end of the underwire, which is then inserted back into the bra and held in place by the barbs.

 Health

 Underwire bras can rub and pinch the breast, causing skin irritation and breast pain, and the wire of a worn bra can protrude from the fabric and scrape or cut the skin.
 When the fabric of worn bra exposes an underwire, skin contact with nickel and other metals may cause contact dermatitis in a few women.

 Effect on lactation

-Underwire bras, like other constrictive garments, may contribute to clogged milk ducts in lactating people.
+Underwire bras, like other constrictive garments, may contribute to clogged milk ducts during the nursing period.
 Fluctuating breast size during pregnancy poses another problem.
 Because underwire bras are rigid, they do not easily accommodate changes in breast size, and an ill-fitting bra that does not support the breasts correctly can cause discomfort and pain.
 For several days after a mastectomy, or as long as the breast is tender, a woman is advised not to use an underwire bra.